FE 'tkGooies' system

 The Code Samples :

-To make the code of many of the 'stand-alone' Tk scripts of the 'tkGooies' system available for perusal in these pages, I decided to provide many of the code samples on HTML pages that are a reformatting of my donation-pages at wiki.tcl.tk.
+To make the code of many of the 'stand-alone' Tk scripts of the 'tkGooies' system available for perusal in these pages, I decided to provide many of the code samples on HTML pages --- starting with a reformatting of my code-donation pages at wiki.tcl.tk.

 I cannot be wasting my time trying to make sure that my 60-plus donations to wiki.tcl.tk are still runnable, as they were when I donated them.